-School design is more or less a complex problem to deal with.
+School designs are more or less a complex problem to deal with.
 It is a strategic process of creating a pedagogical environment without losing the essence of a recreational and entertaining environment.
-Understanding the psychology of children with different age-groups and sometimes even special abilities, school designing becomes a challenge to cater to all the needs and respond to context.
+Understanding the psychology of children with different age groups and sometimes even special abilities, school designing becomes a challenge to cater to all the needs and respond to context.
 In rural areas, schools become the only source of learnings; social, economic, linguistic, geographical, and whatnot.
 There are some outstanding examples of rural schools that don’t only have educational and playful character but also respond to the vernacular approach of construction, serving a beautiful aura of learning.

 1. Gando Primary School

 The project was initiated to fill the gap of resources Architect Francis Kere had to face in his childhood.
 The unavailability of schools resulted in building an eco-friendly vernacular structure for the children of his town: Burkina Faso; landlocks in West Africa stood as an inspiration for further sustainable development around.
 The building was a result of community architecture responding to cost, climate, and lack of resources.
 Using a clay/mud hybrid structure, the roof was a large overhanging tin with perforated openings to support proper ventilation.
 In 2004, the project won the aga khan award, flourished educational life without losing the context yet responding to climate.

 2. Dipshikha METI School in Bangladesh